solana-foundation/developer-content/docs/programs/testing.md

    ```
    Note:

-   [pnpm create solana-program](https://github.com/solana-program/create-solana-program) can help you generate JS and Rust clients including tests.
+    > [`pnpm create solana-program`](https://github.com/solana-program/create-solana-program) can help you generate JS and Rust clients including tests.
-   Anchor is not yet supported.
+    > Anchor is not yet supported.
    ```

 In this guide, we are using Solana Bankrun. `Bankrun` is a superfast, powerful, and lightweight framework for testing Solana programs in Node.js.

-- The biggest advantage of using Solana Bankrun is that you don’t have to set up an environment to test programs like you’d have to do while using the solana-test-validator.
-Instead, you can do that with a piece of code, inside the tests.
+- The biggest advantage of using Solana Bankrun is that you don’t have to set up
+  an environment to test programs like you’d have to do while using the
+  `solana-test-validator`.
+Instead, you can do that with a piece of code, inside
+  the tests.
-- It also dynamically sets time and account data, which isn’t possible with solana-test-validator
+- It also dynamically sets time and account data, which isn’t possible with
+  `solana-test-validator`

 ## Installation